breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-4.md

 ![bootstrap 4](../../assets/images/335ed387-cbf9-4ffa-9529-1ccf2084e393.jpeg)

-Besides, Bootstrap gives you a dozen of new elements that you would normally want to use but don’t actually exist in CSS+HTML: The Bootstrap components.
+Besides, Bootstrap gives you a dozen of new elements that you would normally want to use but don’t actually exist in CSS+HTML: The Bootstrap componets.

 ## Layouts: Solving the Box Model